Kurogami2134/PSP-MH-Blender-templates/FU/RIGS.md

 |002|Handle|
 |003|?|

-* Longsword seathe appears to be rigged to bone 001 and differentiated only by material in fu.
-Materials 003 and 004 determine seathe (for iron katana, may be different in other cases).
+* Longsword sheathe appears to be rigged to bone 001 and differentiated only by material in fu.
+Materials 003 and 004 determine sheathe (for iron katana, may be different in other cases).

 ### Sword and Shield